S&P 500, Nasdaq hit record highs after Powell nomination - NewsBreak

 S&P 500, Nasdaq hit record highs after Powell nomination

+(Reuters) – The S&P 500 and the Nasdaq hit record highs on Monday after President Joe Biden picked Federal Reserve Chair...www.shorenewsnetwork.com

-Nov 22 (Reuters) - The S&P 500 and the Nasdaq hit record highs on Monday after President Joe Biden picked Federal Reserve Chair Jerome Powell to lead the bank for a second term, keeping the status quo as the central bank plans to wind down pandemic-era stimulus.
+(Reuters) – The S&P 500 and the Nasdaq hit record highs on Monday after President Joe Biden picked Federal Reserve Chair...www.shorenewsnetwork.com

 Comments / 0